phanben110/phanben110/README.md

 <!--
 **phanben110/phanben110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I'm an AI engineer who grew up in a picturesque city in central Vietnam, located on the banks of the Huong River.
-I recently graduated from Danang University of Science and Technology, where I majored in Control Engineering and Automation.
+Greetings!
+Currently pursuing a master's in Computer Science at NCKU, I focus on AI, Deep Learning, Machine Learning, Edge Computing, and Information Retrieval.
+Originally from a picturesque city along the Huong River in central Vietnam, I've graduated from Danang University of Science and Technology.

-My current focus is on machine learning and deep learning, and I'm excited about the possibilities they offer for creating intelligent machines.
-As a big fan of robots, I've participated in several competitions, including domestic and international Robocon events such as ABU Robocon 2020.

-In my work, I'm particularly interested in developing robots with AI that can mimic human intelligence.
-I believe that AI has the potential to revolutionize the way we live and work, and I'm passionate about exploring this field further.

-I'm always open to interesting conversations and collaborations, so feel free to reach out to me by email.
+I bring experience from participating in the talented AI engineer training program at Vingroup.
+Passionate about crafting intelligent machines, I've actively participated in domestic and international Robocon events, including ABU Robocon 2020.
+Eager to explore the transformative potential of AI in revolutionizing our lives, I welcome interesting conversations and collaborations.
+Feel free to reach out via email.

 ---
 More contact: